 ESTABLISH YOUR BRANDING

 Establishing a brand is a major part of designing your website.
 Side note: Brand building is a journey that takes time and continually changes as you go.
-You need to have a deep understanding of yourself, your ideal client, and your message, however, for the purpose of this article we’re going to keep it simple and somewhat surface-level and focus on branding—the look and feel of your website.
+You need to deeply understand yourself, your ideal client, and your message; however, for the purpose of this article, we’re going to keep it simple and somewhat surface-level and focus on branding—the look and feel of your website.

-Before you begin to design a website, spend some time looking at websites within your industry as well as outside your industry and make a list of the ones that you’re drawn to.
+Before you begin to design a website, spend some time looking at websites within and outside your industry and making a list of the ones you’re drawn to.
 What is it about those websites that catch your eye?
-Do they have a clean simple design?
+Do they have a clean, simple design?
 Modern and edgy, renaissance, or french country design?
 Don’t copy these websites but use them as inspiration for a starting point.

 Then you’re going to want to design a logo.
 Keep it simple.
 Hire a designer if you can afford to.
 If you can’t afford one, don’t worry!
 There are plenty of free and affordable options.
 Canva is a really great free resource.
 Design Cuts has some amazing graphics and fonts ranging in price from $18 to $39.
 VectorStock is also a great option for designs starting at $14.99.

 Book a headshot and/or personal branding photoshoot!
 This is non-negotiable.
-You MUST represent yourself on your website and on social media and a selfie isn’t going to cut it.
-A professional photographer can guide you into flattering poses and help you feel relaxed in front of the camera so your best-self shines through.
+You MUST represent yourself on your website and social media, and a selfie isn’t going to cut it.
+A professional photographer can guide you into flattering poses and help you feel relaxed in front of the camera so your best self shines through.

 Put more than one photo of yourself on your website.
-I only had one photo of myself on my website for years, last year added several photos of myself placed on various pages through my website, and let me tell ya, I’m now attracting people who are excited to work with me that I’m equally excited to work with.
+I only had one photo of myself on my website for years; last year I added several photos of myself placed on various pages Let me tell you, I’m now attracting people who are excited to work with me that I’m equally excited to work with.

 It is not superficial or narcissistic to showcase yourself on your website—it is a MUST.
 People want to see the person behind the brand.
 There are hundreds of service providers to choose from nowadays in each industry and in each genre within the industry.
 You have to get comfortable putting yourself out there.